LGBTQ culture in Nashville: Nashville Pride

-Nashville Pride is an annual pride festival held on Broadway Street that includes a parade, vendors, and performances from music artists and other performers.
+Nashville Pride is an annual pride festival held in Nashville that includes a parade, vendors, and performances from music artists and other performers.

 Nashville Black Pride

 Nashville Black Pride hosts several annual pride events specifically for black members of the LGBT community, although all races and sexualities/orientations are welcome.

 HotMess Sports

 HotMess Sports is an LGBT sports league that plays a variety of sports such as dodgeball, kickball, and volleyball.

-OutLoud Music Festival

-OutLoud Music Festival is an annual LGBT music festival that includes LGBT artists in its lineup.
-Past performers include Kim Petras, Greyson Chance, and Gia Woods.